Thrifted furniture makeovers are all the rage. This captain’s bed was the perfect bed for my son, except that it was stuck in the 80s.

 And here is how we did it –

-This baby came with some really ugly gold and wood drawer pulls.
-Those had to go and we filled in the holes for the new hardware.
+We tossed the old drawer pulls, and filled in the holes for the new hardware.
 I did not worry so much about the woodgrain with this piece since that would have been a ridiculous amount of work.

 After painting, this is how the wood grain shows up in the painted furniture piece.
 I think it’s fine.

 The Valspar Furniture Paint required at least 8-12 hours between coats so we got 2 on, lightly sanded it the next morning for smoothness and added the last coat.
-We waited 5 days before adding my favorite polyacrylic.
-Because of the cure time (at least 30 days), we left it in the basement for a few weeks before moving it back up to our son’s room.
+We waited 5 days before adding a polyacrylic (you can see our most recommended top coats here if interested).
 I don’t add the polyacrylic to every piece, but with my son’s bed I needed the best protection possible.
 I have used this same poly on a few pieces and it makes for a hard but not super shiny surface.
-This is a poly I would consider using on things like a dining room table top or anything prone to banging or scuffs.

 The bed is really tall.
 Even my short self has to jump to climb into it so you can imagine it is pretty high for a seven-year old.
 It does have a footstool but I haven’t finished it yet.